 Project Information

-Ecuador is one of the 20 mega-diverse countries in the world with a great variety and interrelation of ecosystems that provide numerous ecosystem services and environmental goods The country is divided into four well-defined natural geographic zones: Coast, Sierra, Amazon, and Galapagos Islands, and has 91 types of ecosystems.
+Ecuador is one of the 20 mega-diverse countries in the world, with a great variety and interrelation of ecosystems that provide numerous ecosystem services and environmental goods.
+The country is divided into four well-defined natural geographic zones (Coast, Sierra, Amazon, and Galapagos Islands) and has 91 types of ecosystems.

-The Dry Forest is a unique and fragile ecosystem of the coastal zone of Ecuador, made up of vegetation adapted to extreme climatic conditions due to the action of the Humboldt Current.
-These conditions result in xerophytic vegetation, rainfall concentrated in a few months of the year (>600 mm) and an average annual temperature of 24.9°C. This dry forest provides benefits (ecosystem services) to humans that are essential for life, well-being, and sustainable development.
+The Dry Forest is a unique and fragile ecosystem of the coastal zone of Ecuador, made up of vegetation adapted to extreme climatic conditions due to the influence of the Humboldt Current.
+These conditions result in xerophytic vegetation, rainfall concentrated in a few months of the year (>600 mm), and an average annual temperature of 24.9°C. This dry forest provides benefits (ecosystem services) to humans that are essential for life, well-being, and sustainable development.